MattDMo/Neon-color-scheme/README.md

 # Neon Color Scheme

-**Neon** is a colorful bright-on-black color scheme for [Sublime Text](https://www.sublimetext.com/) and [TextMate](http://www.macromates.com).
+**Neon** is a colorful bright-on-black color scheme for [Sublime Text](https://www.sublimetext.com/).
 In designing it, I've aimed to make as many languages as possible look as good as possible, taking advantage of as many of the available [scopes](https://www.sublimetext.com/docs/scope_naming.html) as I can. **Neon** was originally designed for [Python](http://www.python.org), which has a very detailed language definition, but lots of languages look good with it, like JavaScript, CSS, HTML, Ruby, PHP, shell scripts, XML, Clojure, Fortran, R, LaTeX, Markdown, reStructuredText, and more.
 It's also great when using [@wuub](https://github.com/wuub)'s fantastic [SublimeREPL](https://packagecontrol.io/packages/SublimeREPL) plugin, which I can't say enough good things about.
+Unfortunately it is no longer being maintained.

 Just for clarity's sake: **Neon** is an original work and wasn't based on any other color scheme.
 If you search [Package Control](https://packagecontrol.io) for [`neon`](https://packagecontrol.io/search/neon) you'll find some other, similarly-named color schemes which are *not* based on this project.
 Use them if you want -- I particularly like the [Dark Neon Color Scheme](https://packagecontrol.io/packages/Dark%20Neon%20Color%20Scheme), and might borrow some of the colors -- and if you want to fork this project and make your own derivative, go for it!
 I use the [MIT License](http://opensource.org/licenses/MIT) for a reason.